 He told me yesterday that he couldn’t go ahead at this time.
-He was adamant that Smart Dolphins was the better business choice for him, but he couldn’t do it yet.
-He would likely make the change in the near future.
+He was adamant that Smart Dolphins was the better business choice for him, but he could not make the change yet.
+He would likely make it in the near future.
 We talked about this a bunch.
 He had all sorts of things rattling around in his head and we talked about these various things.
 Most of his issues were non-issues once they were on the table.
 We boiled it all down and in the end, it was simple: he couldn’t “fire” his friend.

 I make no judgment about his decision.
 I only tell this story to highlight how emotionally driven we all are.
 We think we are rational and we can be, but if something is important, our emotions typically drive us.
 Here is an astute business person who sees a profit maximizing decision he needs to make.
 He can’t go through the uncomfortable conversation to end a loyal friendship.